 Recruit volunteers who have willing hearts and a burden to minister to the needs of others; particularly those who love to pray for and with others.

 Recruiting people who are filled with the Holy Spirit and able to cooperate with the Holy Spirit through their spiritual gifts will bear fruit.
-These more often have the gentleness and humility of the Spirit to know how to express those gifts without being perceived as weird, combative, or “loony”.
+These more often have the gentleness and humility of the Spirit to know how to express those gifts with love and genuine compassion.

 What do we do at the prayer tent?